-Selling, Distribution, and Administrative ("SD&A") expenses for fiscal 2010 were \$495.4 compared with \$454.6 in the prior-year period, which represented a \$40.8, or 9.0%, year-over-year increase.
+SD&A expenses for fiscal 2010 were \$495.4 compared with \$454.6 in the prior-year period, which represented a \$40.8, or 9.0%, year-over-year increase.
 SD&A expenses as a percent of sales increased by 310 basis points to 30.5% for fiscal 2010.
-More than half of the year-over-year increase was due to higher incentive compensation due to current year performance relative to the Company's served markets, as well as severely curtailed incentives earned in the prior fiscal year.
+More than half of the year-over-year increase was due to higher incentive compensation due to fiscal 2010 performance relative to the Company's served markets, as well as severely curtailed incentives earned in the prior fiscal year.
 The remainder of the increase in SD&A expenses was due primarily to higher commission and freight costs, selected investments in sales and marketing resources and new products and services, and structurally higher operating costs associated with acquired businesses.